luizribeiro/ansible/README.md

 ## TODOs

-* TODO: replace nuc.thepromisedlan.club with a dynamic hostname
 * TODO: check if I have to setup sshusers group myself
 * TODO: check if I have to setup sudo and wheels group myself
 * TODO: automatically setup my own user